If You Filed A 6-Month Tax Extension, Your Deadline Is Coming Up Soon

 Remember, a filing extension does not mean that you have an extension on paying your taxes.
-Taxes are still due on April 15.
-Failure to file your taxes and failure to pay your taxes can both result in penalties and interest:
+Taxes owed are still due by the regular April filing deadline.

-- Penalty for failure to file: For every month that you do not file your taxes, your penalty will be 5% monthly of the net tax due.
-This is not to exceed 25%, which means that the failure to file penalty is generally not assessed for longer than 5 months.
-In addition, there is also a minimum penalty that will be incurred 60 days after the due date or extended due date.
+- Penalty for failure to file: For every month that you don't file your taxes, your penalty will be 5% monthly of the net tax due.
+The penalty maxes out at 25%.
+In addition, there is also a minimum penalty that kicks in 60 days after the due date or extended due date.
 The minimum penalty is the smaller of $135 or 100% of unpaid tax.

-- Penalty for failure to pay: For every month that you do not pay your taxes, your penalty will be .5% monthly of net tax due.
+- Penalty for failure to pay: For every month that you don't pay your taxes, your penalty will be 0.5% monthly of net tax due.
 Again, this number is not to exceed 25%, which means that the failure to pay penalty will generally not exceed 50 months.
-In addition to the penalty for failure to pay, interest will be assessed on any balance due.
+In addition to the penalty for failure to pay, interest accrues on any balance due.

 - Penalty for failure to file and pay: For any months in which you have failed to file and failed to pay, the failure to file penalty will be reduced by the 0.5% failure to pay penalty.
 This takes the failure to file penalty to 4.5%, while the failure to pay penalty remains 0.5%.
 Therefore, if a taxpayer both fails to file and fails to pay, the combined monthly penalty is limited to 5% for the months where both are outstanding.

 Of course, you wouldn't have to worry about the failure to pay penalty if you're owed a refund or you have $0 tax liability for the year.
 But, filing a 6-month extension means waiting that much longer to receive your tax refund.